 This isn’t a term paper, so there’s no need to be stuffy.
 Drop some knowledge while casually engaging your readers with conversational language.

 If you’re writing about data, put the numbers in context.
-If you’re writing about a Mailchimp user, give the reader plenty of information about the company’s stage, workflow, results, and values.
+If you’re writing about a Mailchimp customer, give the reader plenty of information about the company’s stage, workflow, results, and values.

 Get to the point